PlutoThinkers/abhi/README.md

 Future updates:
 - Put all the test data in a properties file
+- Encrypt password in data file
+- Refactor page objects to remove xpath and cleaner
 - Install screen shots extension for Concordion (http://concordion.org/extensions/ScreenshotExtension.html)
 - Create a simple build script and use Ivy or similar dependency management tool
-- Refactor action and page objects
-- Fix failing test